🌿 Why I Started Making Tea Slowly — For Life Transitions & Nervous System Support

 1 quart of boiling water

 Place the herb in a large mason jar or teapot.
 Pour the boiling water over.
 Cover and let steep for 4–8 hours or overnight.
-Strain and drink throughout the day.

 Bonus tip: Nettle can be a strong taste to adjust to—feel free to add a pinch of peppermint to ease into it.

-These rituals aren’t just about wellness—they’re about remembrance.
-Of who we are.
-Of where we come from.
 Of the wise women who came before us and the ones we’re becoming.

-If this spoke to you, consider downloading the [10-Minute Ritual Reset Guide] and begin crafting space for softness and sovereignty in your everyday life.
+If this spoke to you, consider downloading the 10-Minute Ritual Reset Guide and begin crafting space for softness and sovereignty in your everyday life.

 Catherine Dawn